 Amish furniture makers do all of their intricate detail work by hand

 Though Amish furniture makers may use their own version of “power” tools for the heavy lifting, the fine embellishments are always done by hand using chisels and other appropriate apparatus.
 In fact, because the art of furniture making is so cherished in their culture, Amish artisans and their families will often become known for their individual aesthetics.
 These designs are as authentic as it gets.
 Inspired?
 Here’s how to properly use a wood chisel.

 The Amish refuse to use wood with flaws

-Amish woodworkers are extremely particular about the materials they use.
+Amish woodworkers and Amish carpenters are extremely particular about the materials they use.
 They’ve been known to inspect each piece of wood individually for flaws, and to reject lumber that does not meet their standards.
 Wood with few flaws will be carefully sanded until it’s considered suitable for construction.
 Consideration will also be given to how each piece of wood will work together as a whole piece of furniture—even the wood’s grain is taken into consideration.

 In a hurry?
 Sand wood faster by following these tips.

 Because furniture making is a heritage tradition for the Amish, they are often more than happy to tailor the design and construction of each piece of furniture to client’s preferences.
 The woodworkers will factor in a client’s choice of wood, style, dimensions, finish—pretty much every detail—when building a made-to-order product.
 And we’re not just talking about pointing to pages in a catalog.
 Amish furniture makers are known to talk through the process with clients until both parties are on the same page.
 Find the beginner’s guide to DIY furniture here.